bailey572/cplusplus/GnuTools/GnuTools.md

 While most often associated with the compilation of C/C++ files into objects, libraries, and executables, it can be used for almost any language compile and really any scripted process.  involves executing arbitrary commands to transform a source file to a target result.

+For more information, check out the projects makefile and writeup [Makefile Writeup](./project/Makefile.md)

-For detailed information please refer to the [GMake Official Documentation](https://www.gnu.org/software/make/manual/make.html)
+For all of the information you could ever want, please refer to the [GMake Official Documentation](https://www.gnu.org/software/make/manual/make.html)

 ## gprof
 gprof calculates the amount of time spent in each routine.